sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-embedded-shelllauncher.md

     You can also configure shell launcher to launch different shell applications for different users or user groups.

--   You cannot use shell launcher to launch a Windows Store app as a custom shell.
-However, you can use the application launcher to launch a Windows Store app at startup.
+-   You cannot use shell launcher to launch a Microsoft Store app as a custom shell.
+However, you can use the application launcher to launch a Microsoft Store app at startup.